breakin/snestistics/docs/tutorial-2.md

     /* mI 00 0000 808304 60          */ rts
 ~~~~~~~~~~

 We added hundreds if not thousands of these Unknown functions during reverse engineering of SFW!
-We will see later why having unknown function ranges can help!
+We will see later why annotated completely unknown function can help!

 Indirect jumps
 ---------------